-Using a credit card to buy gas provides convenience and documentation for the purpose of tracking expenses.
-Generally speaking, gas stations offer two options to use a credit card: pay-at-the-pump and paying at the counter.
+Paying for gas with a credit card provides convenience and documentation for the purpose of tracking expenses.
+Gas stations offer two options for using a use a credit card – paying at the pump or paying an attendant at the counter.

-There are two processes for paying at the counter: swiping the card on a counter top terminal or handing the card to the attendant for payment.
+There are two processes for paying for gas with a credit card at the counter: swiping or inserting the card using a counter top terminal or handing the card to the attendant for payment.
 The attendant charges the card for the gas to be purchased, the customer signs the receipt and goes back out to pump the gas.

 Paying With a Credit Card at the Pump

 Purchasing gas at the pump avoids the walk, signature and paperwork associated with paying at the counter.
 After swiping or inserting the card, most pay-at-the-pump systems will ask for the ZIP code of the billing address for the card.
 This is a security measure to prevent the use of stolen or lost credit cards to purchase gas at the pump.
 After keying in the ZIP code, the customer can start pumping gas.

 Beware that identity thieves target pay-at-the-pump terminals for the purpose of stealing credit card information.
 This is done by installing a device that reads the card information when it is swiped.
 Having credit card information stolen in this manner can be avoided by paying at the counter instead.

 If the amount of gas that will be purchased is unknown when the card is swiped, the gas station can put a hold on the card for a pre-set amount.
 This ensures that the card being used can cover the amount of the purchase.
 For example, when a customer paying at the counter intends to fill the tank, a hold will be entered by the attendant.
 The amount of the hold varies between gas stations, but it can go up to $100 or more, according to WFMY News.